nixos-asia/website/en/haskell-rust-ffi.md

 ```

 {#rust-lib}
-## Create a rust library
+## Create a Rust Library

-The template we just initialized is a binary project, we will need a library project.
-The library must export a function that we can call from haskell, for simplicity, let's export a function `hello` that returns a `C-style string`.
-Create a new file `src/lib.rs` with contents:
+The template we've initialized is a binary project, but we need a library project.
+The library should export a function callable from Haskell.
+For simplicity, let's export a function named `hello` that returns a `C-style string`.

+Create a new file named `src/lib.rs` with the following contents:

 [[haskell-rust-ffi/lib.rs]]
 ![[haskell-rust-ffi/lib.rs]]

-Read more about **Calling Rust code from C** [here](https://doc.rust-lang.org/nomicon/ffi.html#calling-rust-code-from-c).
+You can learn more about **Calling Rust code from C** [here](https://doc.rust-lang.org/nomicon/ffi.html#calling-rust-code-from-c).

-The library now builds, but we don't have the dynamic library files that are required for FFI.
-For this, let's add a `crate-type` to the `Cargo.toml`:
+Now, the library builds, but we need the dynamic library files required for FFI.
+To achieve this, let's add a `crate-type` to the `Cargo.toml`:

 ```toml
 [lib]
 crate-type = ["cdylib"]
 ```

-Now when you run `cargo build`, you should see a `librust_nix_template.dylib`[^hyphens-disallowed] (if you are on macOS) or `librust_nix_template.so` (if you are on Linux) in the `target/debug` directory.
+After running `cargo build`, you should find a `librust_nix_template.dylib`[^hyphens-disallowed] (if you are on macOS) or `librust_nix_template.so` (if you are on Linux) in the `target/debug` directory.

-[^hyphens-disallowed]: Hyphens are not allowed in the library name, hence `librust_nix_template.dylib`.
+[^hyphens-disallowed]: Note that the hyphens are disallowed in the library name; hence it's named `librust_nix_template.dylib`.
 Explicitly setting the name of the library with hyphens will fail while parsing the manifest with: `library target names cannot contain hyphens: rust-nix-template`

 {#init-haskell}
-## Initialize haskell project
+## Initialize Haskell Project

-Fetch `cabal-install` and `ghc` from the `nixpkgs` input of current flake and initialize a new haskell project[^why-proj-nixpkgs]:
+Fetch `cabal-install` and `ghc` from the `nixpkgs` input of current flake and initialize a new Haskell project[^why-proj-nixpkgs]:

-[^why-proj-nixpkgs]: `cabal init` sets up the `base` package constraints based on GHC version, by using the `nixpkgs` from current flake, we ensure reproducibility.
+[^why-proj-nixpkgs]: This approach ensures reproducibility as `cabal init` uses the version of GHC to initialize the `base` package constraints.

 ```sh
 nixpkgs_url="github:nixos/nixpkgs/$(nix flake metadata --json | nix run nixpkgs#jq -- '.locks.nodes.nixpkgs.locked.rev' -r)" && \